Chart Color Schemes

 Health performance in Glenelg is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Glenelg faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover stands at approximately 49%, or about 4,377 people, which is lower than the national average of 55.3%.
+Health data indicates significant challenges for Glenelg, with high prevalence of common health conditions across both younger and older age groups.
+Approximately 49% (~4,377 people) have private health cover, lower than the national average of 55.3%.

-The most common conditions are arthritis (12.0%) and mental health issues (8.1%).
-Around 63.3% of residents report no medical ailments, compared to 62.4% in the rest of Victoria.
-Glenelg has a higher proportion of seniors aged 65 and over at 27.8%, or 2,488 people, compared to 26.3% in the rest of Victoria.
-Health outcomes among seniors are above average and better than those of the general population.
+The most prevalent medical conditions are arthritis (12.0%) and mental health issues (8.1%).
+63.3% report being free from medical ailments, compared to 62.4% in Rest of Vic.
+Glenelg has a higher proportion of seniors aged 65 and over at 27.8% (2,488 people), versus 26.3% in Rest of Vic.
+Senior health outcomes are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health